tectalichq/public-openai-client-php/README.md

 Supported [GPT-4 models](https://platform.openai.com/docs/models/gpt-4) include `gpt-4` and more.

-Note: GPT-4 is currently in a limited beta and only accessible to those who have been granted access.
+Note: GPT-4 is currently in a limited beta and is only accessible to those who have been granted access.
 [Please see here](https://platform.openai.com/docs/models/gpt-4) for details and instructions on how to join the waitlist.

 If you receive a 404 error when attempting to use GPT-4, then your OpenAI account has not been granted access.